lab-carpentry/blueprint-resourcesharing/README.md

 However, feedback is appreciated.
 For example, if you receive comments on your grant related to these resource sharing plans, we'd love to know.

+## Contributing

+Do you have a research sharing plan you'd like to contribute?
+Then, submit a pull request that adds your plan to [`examples`](examples).
+Contributed plans are subject to review.

 ## Disclaimer

 **This repository is for informational purposes only and does not provide legal advice.**